wp-plugins/add-to-any/README.txt

 To change the title, description and/or image on Facebook, you will need to modify your theme header file according to <a href="http://wiki.developers.facebook.com/index.php/Facebook_Share/Specifying_Meta_Tags">Facebook's specification</a>.
 With WordPress, this can be accomplished with plugins like the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack plugin</a>.
 Please see that plugin to for details, and post in the WordPress or plugin author's forums for more support.

+= Does the plugin output W3C valid code? =

+Yes, AddToAny outputs 100% W3C valid XHTML and W3C valid CSS 3.0.

+If you move the plugin's CSS code to your theme's stylesheet, note that one proprietary vendor prefix (`filter`) is used.
+It's utilized for cross-browser compatibility with Internet Explorer.
+For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.

+= How can I move the plugin's inline CSS into my theme's main external stylesheet? =

+Go to `Settings` > `Share/Save Buttons` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.

 = Why do embedded objects (like Flash) disappear when the menu is displayed? =

 This is done to overcome browser limitations that prevent the drop-down menu from displaying on top of intersecting embedded objects.
 If you would like to disable this, uncheck the `Hide embedded objects (Flash, video, etc.) that intersect with the menu when displayed` option on the plugin's settings page.